tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 -   `results`: A slot for the results once the method is fitted.

-## Scoring object for specific to filter method
+## Scoring object specific to filter method

 The `class_score_aov` is a subclass of `class_score`.
 This subclass allows additional properties to be introduced: